Chart Color Schemes

 Hastings - Somers has seen below average employment performance when compared to national benchmarks

-Hastings - Somers has a skilled workforce with significant representation in essential services sectors.
-The unemployment rate was 4.5% as of September 2025, which is 0.2% lower than Greater Melbourne's rate of 4.7%.
-Employment growth over the past year was estimated at 2.7%.
+Hastings-Somers has a skilled workforce with significant representation in essential services sectors.
+The unemployment rate as of September 2025 was 4.5%.
+There was an estimated employment growth of 2.7% over the past year.

-The area has a particular specialization in public administration & safety, with an employment share of 2.6 times the regional level.
+The area had particular employment specialization in public administration & safety with an employment share of 2.6 times the regional level.
 In contrast, professional & technical services employed only 4.5% of local workers, below Greater Melbourne's 10.1%.
-Analysis of SALM and ABS data for the 12-month period ending September 2025 showed employment increasing by 2.7%, labour force growing by 2.3%, and unemployment falling by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hastings - Somers's employment mix indicates local employment could increase by 5.9% over five years and 12.5% over ten years, assuming no change in population projections.
+The area appeared to offer limited employment opportunities locally based on Census data comparing working population and resident population.
+Over a 12-month period ending in September 2025, employment increased by 2.7% alongside labour force increasing by 2.3%, causing the unemployment rate to fall by 0.4 percentage points.
+This contrasted with Greater Melbourne where employment rose by 3.0%, the labour force grew by 3.3%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years, with significant variations between industry sectors.
+Applying these projections to Hastings-Somers' employment mix suggested local employment should increase by 5.9% over five years and 12.5% over ten years.

 Frequently Asked Questions - Employment